School-age play: why it’s important for emotional development

 Some children go through stages of being loud and confident and then quiet and shy.

 At this age, children are often very keen on rules.
-Sometimes disagreements about rules can cause arguments between school-age children.
+Sometimes disagreements about rules can cause arguments among school-age children.
 Your child will still need help from adults like you or their teachers to keep play going smoothly.

 School-age children often go through many new emotions, which might be overwhelming for your child.
 Listening to your child when they want to talk and giving them plenty of affection and support will help them to feel secure, valued and loved.